pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 ### Miscellany

-- The included unit tests located at `/test/` are being deprecated.
+- The included unit tests located at `/test/` have been deprecated.
 Do not rely on them.
 - Estimated Release Schedule Overview
   - Planning and development: Q1 2023.
-  - Internal beta testing period: April, 2023. (*May be extended if necessary.*)
+  - Internal beta testing period: April, 2023.
-  - Feedback/updates sprint cycles: Q2, 2023.
+  - Feedback/updates sprint: May, 2023.
+  - Early access release: June, 2023.
-  - Productized: H2, 2023
+  - Productized and GA release: H2, 2023

+### Disclaimer
+THIS ENTIRE PROJECT AND ALL ITS ASSETS IS PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL PING IDENTITY OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) SUSTAINED BY YOU OR A THIRD PARTY, HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT ARISING IN ANY WAY OUT OF THE USE OF THIS SAMPLE CODE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.